 We also have a Facebook Group, where you’re free to chat and share links, films, adventures…

-To submit your pitch, send an email to email@example.com and ensure to include PITCH in your subject line.
+To submit your pitch, send an email to firstname.lastname@example.org and ensure to include PITCH and the theme in your subject line.

 What we publish

 Before you think about submitting, make sure your proposed article fits into one of these categories: